Yoast/developer/docs/features/schema/integration-guidelines.md

 * [Our Schema API](api.md) allows developers to alter or extend the output of the graph.
 * By adapting and extending our graph, we produce richer representations of web pages, which help consumers like Google, Facebook and others understand (and better expose) the content of those pages.

+## Migration guide
+If you've made use of the `WPSEO_Graph_Piece` interface in the past, you may have noticed a deprecation message since upgrading to 14.0.
+In this release, we introduced a new abstract class to deal with custom graph pieces, that you need to migrate to.
+To quickly see what changed, make sure you check out [our blogpost](https://developer.yoast.com/blog/yoast-seo-14-0-changing-the-yoast-schema-api/) and adapt your own code, accordingly.

 ## An example use-case
 Yoast SEO software already creates a large, structured graph, but there are content types which we don't (currently) support.
 You might want to add support for a specific content type.
 For example, you might want to add `Person` output to team profile pages, like we have here at Yoast.
 To do that, you should output a custom `Person` piece and stitch it into the main graph.